Top 10 Largest Bats in the World

 6. The Great Flying Fox

-The Great Flying Fox, also known as the Bismarck Flying Fox, is native to New Guinea and the Bismarck Archipelago, which is where it gets its alternate name.
+The Great Flying Fox, also known as the Bismarck Flying Fox, is native to New Guinea and the Bismarck Archipelago, where it gets its alternate name.

 It is one of the largest bats in the world, mostly found in Melanesia, with males measuring between 10.5 and 13.0 inches in length and females measuring between 9.2 and 11.0 inches, and can weigh up to 3.5 pounds, making it one of the heaviest options.
-It consumes fruit, particularly figs, just like the majority of other flying foxes do.
+It consumes fruit, particularly figs, like most other flying foxes.

 Even though it may have a bare back and fur of a lighter tint on the rump, the fur of this bat can range in color from a rich golden brown to a rusty red.